abiswasmw/stanford-dogs-classifier/README.md

 ![Example_Image](./resources/examples.png)

-Notice that the images in the dataset have different sizes.
-In order to train an accurate model from these images, you need to resize the images to a reasonable size.
-An analysis of image dimension distributions is shown below.
+Notice that the images have different sizes.
+In order to train an accurate model from these images, you will need to resize them to a common size.
+An analysis of image dimension distributions from the dataset is shown below.
 The red line shows the dimension (in pixels) with maximum frequency.
 We can infer that most images have width and height between 200-500 pixels.

-To generate the histograms, you can use the  *analyze()* function in *dataprocessor.py*.
+To generate the histograms, you can use the  *[analyze](https://github.com/aribiswas/stanford-dogs-classifier/blob/beaea1f0604228b85ab1770c8eb0760d101e7b07/dataprocessor.py#L75)* function in *dataprocessor.py*.
 ```
 import dataprocessor as proc
 proc.analyze()
 ```
 ![Analyze_Image](./resources/analyze.png)

-I chose to resize all images to (224,224,3) which is the dimension from the MobileNetV2 paper.
-In addition to resizing, I also cast the images to float, normalize the image between 0 and 1 and one hot encode the labels.
+I chose to resize all images to (224,224) which is the dimension from the MobileNetV2 paper.
+In addition to resizing, I also cast the images to float, normalized the image between 0 and 1 and one hot encoded the labels.

 Following is a function that performs the preprocessing on the dataset.
+You can use this function to create a data pipeline for training and validation.
 ```
 def preprocess(data):
     image_size = (224, 224)